HSN51/HSN51/README.md

 - 🌱 I’m currently learning Computer Vision
 - 📫 How to reach me hgumustepe1@gmail.com
 -  🥅 2024 Goals: Developing an app to be heard in the world 🌎 and learning Computer Vision 🤖
-- ⚡ Fun fact: I love to swim 🏊‍♀️,, play basketball 🏀 and cycling 🚴‍♀️
+- ⚡ Fun fact: I love to swim 🏊‍♀️,play chess, play basketball 🏀 and cycling 🚴‍♀️

 Connect with me: